jina-ai/jina/docs/fundamentals/clean-code.md

 ---
 emphasize-lines: 3, 4, 5
 ---
+from docarray import Document
-from jina import Flow, Document
+from jina import Flow

 def my_input():
    for _ in range(1000):